astrokings/akguide/docs/eng/2001dailychallengemain.md

 <br>

 #### NPC Challenge Difficulty Level
-Daily challenge consists of 5 difficulty levels for each NPC.
+Daily challenge consists of 5 difficulty levels for each NPC.<br>
 Each difficulty level offers progressively greater challenges and rewards.
 <br>